Zarobi: Location

-Zarobi is situated on the right bank of the river Abaseen (Indus River) in the southeast of District Swabi (Pakhtunkhwa), five miles from Tarbela dam in the west and in the south its border with Attock District, and east south border with Ghazi Tehsil of District Haripur (Hazara).
+Zarobi is situated on the west/north bank of the river Abaseen (Indus River) in the southeast of District Swabi (Pakhtunkhwa), five miles from Tarbela Dam in the east and in the south its border with Attock District, and east south border with Ghazi Tehsil of District Haripur (Hazara).

-Nearby villages: Topi, Kotha, Kalabat, Marghuz, Garh Dhok Yousafi, Batakara, Garai, Sheenkay, Chhachh (Attock) Qazipur, Hasanpur, Ghazi.
+Nearby villages: Topi, Kotha, Kalabat, Marghuz, Garh Dhok Yousafi, Batakara, Garai, Sheenkay, Chhachh (Attock) Qazipur, Hasanpur, Ghazi and Zaida.

 Zarobai is the remnant of village Munara eroded by a dreadful flood in the past in June 1841 AD.
-The inhabitants of Munara were used to face horrible accidents and incidents with great tolerance and dare caused by the unruly River Indus.
+The inhabitants of Munara were used to face horrible accidents and incidents with great tolerance and dare caused by the unruly river Indus.

 History

 Zarobai is the continuation of the historical village Munara which was once existed at the coast of Indus (Abaseen river) and then destroyed two times in Indus floods.
 After that crucial incident the people of that destroyed village were brought together at Zarobai derai and later it was named just Zarobai.
+The old village lies a little to the west of present village at a distance of about a kilometer whose archives are still present.
+All the dynasties of the village shifted to the place where the now called Zarobai and the then called Derai exist.

-When the partition of the whole territory belonging to the Pashtoons was taking place among-st their tribes by Shiekh Milli's partition rule, our ancestors were given their part/portion at Munara but it was a small village and their share was much greater which was impossible to be given here so they got their remaining portion at Trapakai (now included in Tarbela Dam) and Pajman.
+When the partition of the whole territory belonging to the Pashtoons was taking place among-st their tribes by Shiekh Milli's partition rule, the ancestors of the valley's inhabitants were given their part/portion at Munara but it was a small village and their share was much greater which was impossible to be given here so they got their remaining portion at Trapakai (now included in Tarbela Dam) and Pajman.
+Sheikh Milli was a trusted advisor, legislator and lieutenant of the Malik Ahmad Khan who founded Pashtunkhwa.
+He created the land system and allocation of the Yusufzai.
+It was then disbanded by the British Raj for the imposition of tax collection purposes, written by Abdul Hai Habibi to have been in 1829 AD.

-Munara (which was already a built up village at the north bank river Indus) was an historical place; its name has been mentioned in the battles fought between Yousafzai and Dalazak tribes time by time and other historic references, which describes its importance.

-The battle between Gaju Khan (yousafzai) and Malik Bhai Khan (Dalazak) which lasted for depreciation of Dalazaks was fought somewhere near Munara.
-The defeatist Dalazak tribe escaped to the opposite side(south bank of river Indus i.e. Church Valley) across water.
+Munara (which was already a built up village at the north bank river Indus) was a historical place; its name has been mentioned in the battles fought between Yousafzai and Dalazak tribes time by time and other historic references, owing to its importance in history.
+The battle between Gaju Khan Yousafzai and Malik Bhai Khan (Dalazak) which lasted till the depreciation of Dalazaks was fought somewhere near Munara.
+The defeatist Dilazak tribe escaped to the opposite side (south bank of river Indus i.e. Church Valley) across water.